Gia Macool Showcases Impressive Cleavage & Flat Abs In Tiny Crop Top & Low-Rise Shorts

 The update consisted of three photos that captured Gia standing in front of a wall with a textured pattern.
 She faced the camera while striking different poses.
 Her skin looked smooth and flawless in the bright light.

 In the first picture, the model stood with one hip cocked, showing off her hourglass shape and sculpted abs.
 With one knee bent, she flaunted her toned thighs.
 Her hair fell over her shoulders, accentuating the curve of her breasts.
-She tilted her head and smiled at the camera.
+She tilted her head and smiled.

-Gia flashed a big smile at the lens in the second snap.
+Gia flashed a big grin at the lens in the second snap.
 With her arms by her sides, she posed with the opposite leg forward.

-With a smile on her face, the model posed with one hand on her thigh in the final frame.
-With a slight arch in her back, she showed off her ample chest.
+Still smiling, the model posed with one hand on her thigh in the final frame.
+With a slight arch in her back, she showcased her ample cleavage.

-Gia’s online audience took to the comments to rave over how stunning she looked in the skimpy outfit.
+Gia’s online audience took to the comments section to rave over how stunning she looked in the skimpy outfit.

 “The word awesome was created to describe you,” quipped one Instagram user, adding a red rose emoji.